OmengU/quap/documentation/documentation.typ

 In the previous example, the dark mode toggle becomes a Component that, after it has been implemented once, can be used anywhere.
 In the case of the navigation bar, where the specific links may change, it is also possible to define the content as Props, values that can be passed to a component similarly to arguments of functions.
 React utilizes a virtual #acr("DOM"), which is an in-memory representation of the actual #acr("DOM") mentioned in the section about JavaScript.
 It allows  React to efficiently identify and update only the necessary parts of the UI when data changes, leading to faster and smoother user experiences.
 Components also make it very easy to maintain code down the line.
 Imagine updating the toggle behavior – you do it in one place, and the change automatically reflects across all instances.

 React supports both JavaScript and TypeScript.
-It also allows the developer to write #acr("HTML") markup directly in the JavaScript/TypeScript file using #acr("JSX"). @misc-react
+It includes the ability for the developer to write #acr("HTML") markup directly in the JavaScript/TypeScript file using #acr("JSX"). #acr("JSX") also allows for seamless code injection into the markup by wrapping all code to be executed in "{}".  @misc-react
 ==== Vite
 One problem that occurs when working with Libraries such as React is that Web Browsers do not natively support them as they only know how to work with #acr("HTML"), #acr("CSS"), and JavaScript, which means that code written in React first has to compiled to technologies understood by Browsers.
 This step also requires including or bundling in all dependencies required.
 The traditional tool of choice for this task was WebPack, but in recent years, another option, namely Vite has increased in popularity.